Chessdog68/my-github-page/index.md

     </a>
 </body>
 </html>

-# Progress - All Sky Pi - An all sky cam with PI5, object detection with temp/humidity pcb
+# Progress - All Sky Pi - An all sky cam with PI5, with temp/humidity pcb

 1. All items have been procured.
 2. A repository has been solected based on hardware requiments and amended for sensor.